intel/neural-compressor/examples/pytorch/image_recognition/resnest/README.md

 #conf.yaml
 model:                                               # mandatory. ilit uses this model name and framework name to decide where to save snapshot if tuning.snapshot field is empty.
   name: resnest

-framework:                                           # mandatory. supported values are tensorflow, pytorch, or mxnet; allow new framework backend extension.
+  framework: pytorch                                 # mandatory. supported values are tensorflow, pytorch, or mxnet; allow new framework backend extension.
-  name: pytorch

 quantization:                                        # optional. tuning constraints on model-wise for advance user to reduce tuning space.
   calibration: